RedisBloom/RedisBloom/docs/Cuckoo_Commands.md

 additional sub-filters at the cost of reduced performance and increased error rate.
 The new sub-filter is created with size of the previous sub-filter multiplied by `expansion`.
-Like bucket size, additional sub-filters grow the error linearly.
+Like bucket size, additional sub-filters grow the error rate linearly.
 The size of the new sub-filter is the size of the last sub-filter multiplied by `expansion`.
 The default value is 1.